Disciplinary Actions

 GILBERT JENKINS, JR. (EURE) – By Consent, the Commission reprimanded Jenkins Jr. effective October 31, 2024.
 The Commission found that Jenkins Jr. represented a buyer in purchasing a property but failed to fully explain to his client the problems with the property having unpermitted heating, ventilation, and air conditioning systems.

-STELLA ANN MAYO (FAIRFIELD) – The Commission accepted the voluntary surrender of the real estate license of Mayo, effective September 30, 2024.
+STELLA ANN MAYO (FAIRFIELD) – The Commission accepted the two-year voluntary surrender of the real estate license of Mayo, effective September 30, 2024.
 The Commission dismissed without prejudice allegations that Mayo violated provisions of the Real Estate License Law and Commission Rules.
 Mayo neither admitted nor denied misconduct.

 STEPHEN GRANT NILSON (GREENVILLE) – By Consent, the Commission reprimanded Nilson effective October 31, 2024.
 The Commission found that Nilson represented the seller of a property but failed to disclose in advertising that the heating, ventilation, and air conditioning system that was installed by a licensed contractor was unpermitted.